fritzo/pomagma/README.md

 ### State

-- Law - regulations for roadways in Abstractland
+- Laws - regulations for roadways in Abstractland
 - Vehicles - various means of navigating Abstractland
 - Atlas - charts of the known extents of Abstractland
 - History - a record of past adventures in Abstractland